Football: Aston Villa appoint Unai Emery as manager to replace Steven Gerrard

 “Unai will take over from Nov 1 after his work permit formalities are completed.”

+Villa also described Emery as a “highly experienced top level coach who has managed over 900 games”.

-Spanish media reported that Villa paid the release clause to Spanish club Villarreal to get Emery’s signature.
+Spanish media reported that Villa paid the release clause – about £5 million (S$8 million) – to Spanish club Villarreal to get Emery’s signature.

 Emery’s previous job in England was to replace long-serving Arsenal manager Arsene Wenger in 2018 but he lasted only 18 months at the North London club before he was sacked.